ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-2.md

 ![Creating Virtual Machine#left](figures/07.png "Figure 7.
 A summary of the create virtual machine wizard")

 Click the Create button.
 The portal will now start the process of creating your VM.
-You will notice that apart from the VM itself, the portal creates additional resources for you:
+You will notice that, apart from the VM itself, the portal creates additional resources for you:
 * Public IP address (you'll need to use it to connect to the VM and then to see your application running)
 * Network Security Group
 * Virtual network